- How to Apply

 Understanding Your Award Letter

-The overall cost of attending Antioch for the fiscal year, including direct expenses (tuition and fees) and indirect expenses (e.g. living expenses).
-The amount includes tuition, fees, books, transportation expenses, personal expenses, and a portion of living expenses.
-The fiscal year runs from July 1 to June 30 each year.
+The Budget refers to the estimated Cost of Attendance for the academic year.
+This is the overall cost of attending AUSB, including direct expenses (tuition and fees) and indirect expenses (eg. living expenses).
+The amount includes tuition, fees, loan fees, books, and living expenses.
+It is updated on a quarterly basis should a student’s direct expenses change.
+The academic year runs from July 1 to June 30 each year.